gooninitiative/api/README.md

 </p>

+## What is Goon

+Goon is an open-source platform designed to bridge the digital divide between rural and urban communities by providing offline digital services to community members.

 ## Getting Started

 ### Requirements

-You need to install `docker` and `docker-compose` in order to run the API.
+You need to install `docker` and `docker-compose` in order to start the API server.

 ### Installing the project